Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 Each card within its CardInfo struct now also holds an AudioSource to play whenever that card is used (so each card has a unique sound on play to go with their effect).
 I also added sound for drawing a card and replacing the discard into the draw deck, as well as set up game over and victory fanfare when the appropriate events occur.

+At this point I created and implemented the Instructions & Credits scenes.
+The Instructions scene utilizes an [InstructionController.cs](https://github.com/Sugarpie269/Deckbuilder_RTS/blob/main/DeckbuilderRTS/Assets/Resources/Scripts/_GameManagement/InstructionController.cs) script to display the correct information when certain buttons are pressed.

 **Jackson:** I added the main menu UI and the display health/damage text to the swarmlings.

 **Jarod:** See Animations and Visuals.
 I helped with UI scaling in the main scene, as well as built most of the sprites for cards.